 More Interesting Facts about Tamale Ghana

 6. The most popular means of transportation in the city, which are used by locals mostly, are bikes and motorbikes.
 It is considered the most bike-friendly city since it has the infrastructure set aside for the use of these vehicles.
 Tourists however mostly use taxis to get around the city.

 7. Tamale is run by a Mayor-Council system, where the mayor carries all the executive powers.
 He is appointed by the president of Ghana but has to be passed by the town council.
 However, residents of the city are fighting to get the office to be more accountable by having a mayor whom they elect.

 8. Unlike other cities in the country, Tamale is fairly close to the Sahara desert which gives its inhabitants a chance to bask and enjoy the perfect tropical sunbath.
-In the hamattan season, there are usually two extreme weather conditions daily, extreme colds in the early morning and afternoons that are very warm.
+In the harmattan season, there are usually two extreme weather conditions daily, extreme colds in the early morning and afternoons that are very warm.

-9. Unlike other cities in the world, Tamale has a suburb known as the education ridge (in the northwest part).
-The suburb is about 3km sq in size and has over 20 schools ranging from kindergartens to junior secondary to senior secondary schools, polytechnics, colleges and universities.
-As a whole however, the city has over 742 schools, which makes it the center of education in the northern part of Ghana.
+9. Unlike other cities in the world, Tamale has a suburb known as the Education Ridge (in the northwest part).
+The suburb is about 3km sq in size and has over 20 schools ranging from kindergartens to junior secondary to senior secondary schools, polytechnics, colleges, and universities.
+As a whole, however, the city has over 742 schools, which makes it the center of education in the northern part of Ghana.

 10. Despite the many tourists that travel, the city is like any other West African city when it comes to religion.
 It is dominated by Islam as the presence of several mosques in the city spells out.
-Also the natives of the town come from an Islamic background.
+Also, the natives of the town come from an Islamic background.

 After reading this article, you should be having a better understanding of Tamale Ghana.
-It serves as a very good tourist destination for those looking to get away as it also has several tourist attraction sites, hotels restaurants and museums that you are bound to be interested in.
+It serves as a very good tourist destination for those looking to get away as it also has several tourist attraction sites, hotels restaurants, and museums that you are bound to be interested in.